-- Preheat the oven to 300F and line a work surface with a silicone baking mat.
-Sprinkle the mat with almond flour
+- Preheat the oven to 300ºF and line a work surface with a large silicone baking mat.
+Dust the mat lightly with almond flour.

 - In a large microwave-safe bowl, melt the cheese on high in 30 second increments until well melted and can be stirred together to a smooth consistency.

-- Add the almond flour, salt, garlic powder, red pepper flakes and the egg and stir to combine.
-Work in well together with a rubber spatula, kneading the dough up against the sides of the bowl (if your dough is really sticky still, work in another few tablespoons of almond flour – it should be very pliant but not tacky)
+- Add the almond flour, salt, garlic powder, red pepper flakes, and the egg, and stir to combine.
+Work in well together with a rubber spatula, kneading the dough up against the sides of the bowl.
+If the dough is really sticky, work in another few tablespoons of almond flour.

 - Brush the dough with the melted butter and sprinkle with the coarse salt, pressing lightly to adhere.

 - Transfer the silicone mat to a large baking sheet.
-Bake 20 to 30 minutes, until golden brown and the edges are beginning to crisp up, then turn off the oven and let the crackers remain inside.
-If the edge pieces are browning too fast, simply remove them and let the remaining crackers sit in the warm oven until firm to the touch.
-They will continue to crisp up as they cool.
+Bake 20 to 30 minutes, until golden brown and the edges are beginning to crisp up, then turn off the oven and let the crackers remain inside until crisp.
+Keep a close eye on them!